-Properly installing encasements and taking the right measures to keep bed bugs off your bed are the as important, if not more important, than installing traps.
+Properly installing encasements and taking the right measures to keep bed bugs off your bed are steps that are as important, if not more important, than installing traps.

 To help you get it all in order, I’ve developed a supplemental bed proofing printable that you can download and print for free!

-Interested in more quality printables covering everything from choosing a PCO to creating an IPM?
+Interested in more quality printables covering everything from choosing a Pest Control Operator to creating an IPM?
 Give the Ebook a try and I’ll send you all of them immediately with no strings attached.

 I hope the printable helps you in your quest to getting and staying debedbugged!

 A thorough integrated pest management plan should involve both passive and active methods of monitoring.
 Traps provide seriously cheap and effortless results when dealing with any stage of bed bug infestation.